Locations:

 What causes leiomyosarcoma?

 Experts aren’t exactly sure what causes leiomyosarcoma.
-It could be hereditary (meaning you inherited altered genes from your parents), or it could be because your own genes changed, causing cells to grow out of control.
-Leiomyosarcoma may also occur due to:
+It could be hereditary (meaning you inherited altered genes from your parents), or it could be because your own genes changed, causing normal cells to grow out of control and become cancer cells.

 Diagnosis and Tests